Documentation

 Can See Tasks As a member, with this option set, a user can see tasks assigned to this team (read-only viewable) but cannot action or accept a task.
 Without this option set, the user will have no visibility of tasks assigned to the team.
 It is possible for the user to have a task assigned to them in the context of the team.
 Once assigned, the user will be able to action the task(s) in the team they have been specifically assigned.

-When a user is being added to an assignment team, each user is given a role within the team they will be associated.
+When a user is being added to an assignment team, each user is given an associated role within the team.
 Outside of tasks, this membership role serves informational purposes.
 The following membership roles are possible along with the task actions enabled.

 Member Team Leader Manager